 CHALLENGES ASSISTANCE Epilepsy affects people of all ages.
 Epilepsy means the same thing as a "seizure disorder".
 Epilepsy is characterised by unpredictable seizures and can cause other health problems.
 Epilepsy is a spectrum condition, with a wide range of seizure types and controls that vary from person-to- person.
-Public misunderstandings of epilepsy can cause challenges that are often worse than the seizures. <section-header> DO Stay with the person Time the epilepsy attack Keep them safe: protect the person from injury, especially the head Roll the person onto their side after the attack stops (or immediately, if there is food/fluid/vomit in mouth) Observe and monitor the breathing Gently reassure the person until they have recovered DO NOT Put anything in the person's mouth Restrain the person Move the person, unless in danger 1 You are in any doubt Injury has occurred There is food/fluid/vomit in the mouth The person has breathing difficulties Another seizure quickly follows The person is non-responsive for more than S mins after the epilepsy attack ends </section-header>
+Public misunderstandings of epilepsy can cause challenges that are often worse than the seizures.
+Stay with the person Time the epilepsy attack Keep them safe: protect the person from injury, especially the head Roll the person onto their side after the attack stops (or immediately, if there is food/fluid/vomit in mouth) Observe and monitor the breathing Gently reassure the person until they have recovered DO NOT Put anything in the person's mouth Restrain the person Move the person, unless in danger CALL FOR AN AMBULANCE IF: You are in any doubt Injury has occurred There is food/fluid/vomit in the mouth The person has breathing difficulties Another seizure quickly follows The epilepsy attack lasts longer than 5 mins The person is non-responsive for more than 5 mins after the epilepsy attack ends